-Kavaratti, the capital of Lakshadweep, offers immense potential for eco-villas Kavaratti and tourism-led housing.
+Kavaratti, the capital of Lakshadweep, offers immense potential for eco-villas in Kavaratti and tourism-led housing development.
+With pristine coral reefs, turquoise lagoons, and limited urbanization, this island stands out as a canvas for low-impact, high-value sustainable living.

-Although real estate is currently governed by restricted FDI laws, conceptual planning for future development is gaining traction.
+Although real estate here is currently governed by restricted FDI laws, conceptual housing projects in India for ecologically sensitive zones are gaining traction.
+Investors, designers, and policymakers are collaboratively imagining a new blueprint for Kavaratti’s future.

 Sustainable Housing Vision for Kavaratti